MCBE-Speedrunning/Speedrunning-Rulebook/fullgame/hundo.md

 	- We're being attacked!

 **1.5**
-* Must complete all the achievements excluding the following ones:
+* Must complete all the achievements excluding the following ones and the ones in the versions above:
-	- Passing the Time
-	- Diamonds to You!
-	- Time for Stew
-	- Adventuring Time
-	- Sail the 7 Seas
-	- Feels Like Home
-	- Sound of Music
-	- Star trader
-	- Caves & Cliffs
-	- Wax on, Wax off
-	- Whatever Floats Your Goat
-	- The Healing Power of Friendship
-	- Bullseye
-	- Cover me in debris
-	- Hot Tourist Destination
-	- Ooooh, shiny!
-	- Sticky Situation
-	- Total Beelocation
-	- Bee our Guest
-	- Master Trader
-	- I've got a bad feeling about this
-	- Disenchanted
-	- Buy Low, Sell High
-	- Kill the Beast!
-	- Plethora of Cats
-	- Sound the Alarm!
-	- We're being attacked!
 	- Fruit on the Loom
 	- Zoologist
 	- Where Have You Been?
 	- Top of the World

 **1.2**
-* Must complete all the achievements excluding the following ones:
+* Must complete all the achievements excluding the following ones and the ones in the versions above:
-	- Passing the Time
-	- Diamonds to You!
-	- Time for Stew
-	- Adventuring Time
-	- Sail the 7 Seas
-	- Feels Like Home
-	- Sound of Music
-	- Star trader
-	- Caves & Cliffs
-	- Wax on, Wax off
-	- Whatever Floats Your Goat
-	- The Healing Power of Friendship
-	- Bullseye
-	- Cover me in debris
-	- Hot Tourist Destination
-	- Ooooh, shiny!
-	- Sticky Situation
-	- Total Beelocation
-	- Bee our Guest
-	- Master Trader
-	- I've got a bad feeling about this
-	- Disenchanted
-	- Buy Low, Sell High
-	- Kill the Beast!
-	- Plethora of Cats
-	- Sound the Alarm!
-	- We're being attacked!
-	- Fruit on the Loom
-	- Zoologist
-	- Where Have You Been?
-	- Top of the World
 	- Moskstraumen
 	- Echolocation
 	- One Pickle, Two Pickle, Sea Pickle, Four